 Taking Cuttings

-1. Selecting Cuttings: Take softwood cuttings from non-flowering shoots in late spring or early summer.
+1. Selecting Cuttings: Take softwood cuttings from non flowering shoots in the late spring or early summer.

-2. Preparing Cuttings: Cut a 3-4 inch section just below a node.
+2. Preparing Cuttings: Cut a 3 to 4 inch section just below a node.
 Remove the lower leaves.

-3. Rooting: Dip the cut end in rooting hormone and plant in a pot filled with moist compost.
-Cover with a plastic bag to retain humidity.
+3. Rooting: Dip the cut end in rooting hormone and plant in a pot filled with compost (must be moist).
+Cover that with a plastic bag keep it humid.

-4. Location: Place in a warm, bright area.
+4. Location: Put it in a warm, bright area.
 Check for roots in a few weeks.

 Tips for Success

-- Use a well-draining potting mix for cuttings.
+- Use a potting mix that drains well for the cuttings.

-- Ensure the cuttings are kept in a humid environment until roots develop.
+- Make sure the cuttings are kept in a humid environment until the roots develop.

 Common Questions